Procedure: Academic programs and courses accreditation

 Proposal for the disestablishment of an academic program

 - Proposals for the disestablishment of an academic program are first considered by the relevant ANU College(s).
+The proposals are initiated on the appropriate template in the Curriculum Management System (CMS) by the relevant ANU College(s).

 - If endorsed by the Academic Quality Assurance Committee by majority, the proposal is submitted for Academic Board approval.